renatabiniek/winter-wedding/README.md

 ### Testing Approach

-* I tested the program regularly during the development proces.
+* I tested the program regularly during the development process.
 I relied on multiple print statements to understand which part of the code is getting executed and causes any potential issues.
-Once the app was deploued to the mock terminal on Heroku, I manually tested the program, by following all available user paths.
+Once the app was deployed to the mock terminal on Heroku, I manually tested the program, by following all available user paths.
 Any issues found, were addressed at that stage and double checked before moving on with the rest of the project.

 * I tested input validation by: